 Security deposits.
-The homestead exemption also applies to security deposits being held by your landlord or utility companies (gas, water, electric, telephone), plus any interest accrued if the deposit is required to be held in an interest bearing account.
-You may also protect any advance rent you have paid to your landlord under an unexpired lease.
+The homestead exemption protects security deposits held by your landlord or utility companies (gas, water, electric, telephone), plus any interest accrued if the deposit is required to be held in an interest-bearing account.
+You can also protect any advance rent paid to your landlord under an unexpired lease.

 Homes bought with pension money are protected.
-If you purchased your homestead with money from a pension, it is protected under Iowa law.
+If you purchased your homestead with money from a pension, it is protected.

 You can file for bankruptcy in Iowa after living there for more than 180 days.
 However, you must live in Iowa much longer before using Iowa exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
 In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.